-I am excited to be starting this new work adventure with The First Peoples Wellness Circle.
-I have been working in Mental Health for about 27 years in different capacities here at home as well as in the city of North Bay and most recently with the Wikwemikong Board of Education as the Mino Bimaadiziwin Project.
-I began my career at Nadmadwin Clinic as a Mental Health Clinician and eventually became the Clinic Manager – It was a much smaller program then!
-My young family was involved in a lot of sports and so we made the decision to move to North Bay in order to create and access different opportunities for our family.
-It was a tough move that meant less travel to Sports, but also meant that we left behind our friends and family supports.
-I began work at the North Bay Regional Health Centre with a Regional Aboriginal Mental Health Program, initially as an Outreach Worker and then as a Program Manager.
-I was able to transfer into the Policy Department as the hospital worked toward reviewing, revising and integrating their policies once amalgamation of the North Bay hospitals began (downsizing).
-In April 2013, I began work in Nipissing First Nation as a Child & Youth Mental Health Counsellor with Giyak-Moseng – The Right Path Counselling & Prevention Services.
-I am grateful for and enjoyed the opportunity to work with a knowledgeable very skilled and committed multi-disciplinary team.
-My role was to provide direct mental health services as well as the inclusion of support and education to not only the children and youth, but also to their families.
-My service area was in both Nipissing First Nation and Dokis First Nation and much of the service delivery took place within the schools.
-In June 2022, I moved back home to spend time with my beautiful Mother.
-I accepted employment with the Wikwemikong Board of Education on the Mino Bimaadiziwin Project and my role was to create a School Mental Health and School Success Program for the Board.
+Maxine’s professional experience has been in the field of Indigenous Mental Health for many years in different capacities in her home territory of Wiikwemkoong, in North Bay and with Nipissing First Nation.
+She began her career at Nadmadwin Clinic as a Mental Health Clinician and eventually became the Clinic Manager providing clinical and community based mental health services.
+In 2007, a family decision meant moving to North Bay, where She began working at the Ontario Hospital which then became part of the North Bay Regional Health Centre (NBRHC) in the Regional Aboriginal Mental Health Program, initially as an Outreach Worker and then as a Program Manager.
+Maxine’s roles at the NBRHC involved supporting and providing Culturally Safe Support to Indigenous people at the hospital, as well as making connections to Indigenous communities across the Northeast Region.
+Maxine transferred into the Policy Department as the hospital worked toward reviewing, revising, and integrating their policies once amalgamation of the North Bay hospitals began.
+In 2013, Maxine began work in Nipissing First Nation as a Child and Youth Mental Health Counsellor with Giyak-Moseng – The Right Path Counselling and Prevention Services, a small dedicated, knowledgeable, very skilled and committed multi-disciplinary team.
+Her role was to provide direct mental health services as well as the inclusion of support and education to not only the children and youth, but also to their families.
+In 2022, Maxine returned to her home community and accepted employment with the Wikwemikong Board of Education as the Program Manager for the Mino Bimaadiziwin Project.
+Her role was to create a School Mental Health and Student Success Program for the Board.
 The Program is now fully functional and is very busy delivering programming year-round within the community.
 It is a beautiful program that includes Culture as a Foundation for Wellness, Mental Health Programming and Brief Intervention as well as Instrumental Support when required.